-A. Applicants and Licensees Shall Cooperate with Division Employees
+- A. Applicants and Licensees Shall Cooperate with Division Employees - Applicants and Licensees must cooperate with employees of the Division who are conducting inspections or investigations relevant to the enforcement of laws and regulations related to the Retail Code.

-- 1. Applicants and Licensees must cooperate with employees of the Division who are conducting inspections or investigations relevant to the enforcement of laws and regulations related to the Retail Code. - 2.
-No Applicant or Licensee shall by any means interfere with, obstruct or impede the State Licensing Authority or any employee of the Division from exercising their duties pursuant to the provisions of the Retail Code and all rules promulgated pursuant to it.
+- 2. No Applicant or Licensee shall by any means interfere with, obstruct or impede the State Licensing Authority or any employee of the Division from exercising their duties pursuant to the provisions of the Retail Code and all rules promulgated pursuant to it.
 This would include, but is not limited to: - a.
 Threatening force or violence against an employee or investigator of the Division, or otherwise endeavoring to intimidate, obstruct, or impede employees or investigator of the Division, their supervisors, or any peace officers from exercising their duties.
 The term "threatening force" includes the threat of bodily harm to such individual or to a member of his or her family; - b.
 Denying investigators of the Division access to premises where the licensee's Retail Marijuana, Retail Marijuana Concentrate, or Retail Marijuana Product are grown, stored, cultivated, manufactured, tested, distributed, or Transferred during business hours or times of apparent activity; - c.
 Providing false or misleading statements; - d.
 Providing false or misleading documents and records; - e.
 Failing to timely produce requested books and records required to be maintained by the Licensee; or - f.
-Failing to timely respond to any other request for information made by a Division employee or investigator in connection with an investigation of the qualifications, conduct or compliance of an Applicant or Licensee. - B. Administrative Hold
+Failing to timely respond to any other request for information made by a Division employee or investigator in connection with an investigation of the qualifications, conduct or compliance of an Applicant or Licensee. - 3.
+Failure to comply with this Rule may constitute a license violation affecting public safety.